Tsukumogami-Software/milou/README.md

 Files prefixed by `logo` (e.g. `logo01.png` or `logo.jpg`) will be put in the logos section of your page.
 Any other image in this folder will be included as an image in the generated press kit.

+Images contained in sub-folders, such as `images/screenshot`, will be displayed in a sub-section of the images section.

 To include a custom CSS file, create a file named `style.css` in your company folder.
 It will be automatically included in every page.

 ### Product